The agency model is a massive success in the business world.

 The point of an in-house agency is to gain alignment and make processes smoother.
 The problem arises when there are issues with processes that neither the parent nor its agency identifies.
 They’re almost too “in sync,” leading to them falling into the same-old, same-old strategies.

-It’s able to take an unbiased look at a company’s marketing strategy and provide insight without worrying about internal politics.
+It can take an unbiased look at a company’s marketing strategy and provide insight without worrying about internal politics.
 That’s not always the case with an in-house team.
-It’s a “missing the wood for the trees” situation – sometimes the internal agency is so close to the parent that it can’t see problems.
+Sometimes the internal agency is so close to the parent company that it can’t see problems; it’s a “missing the wood for the trees” situation.

 Disadvantage 3 – Possible skill limitations